Measurement of the Ratio of Partial Branching Fractions of Inclusive $\overline{B} \to X_u \ell \overline{\nu}$ to $\overline{B} \to X_{c} \ell \overline{\nu}$ and the Ratio of their Spectra with Hadronic Tagging: Systematic Uncertainties

 \subsection{\texorpdfstring{$\BXulnu$}{Charmless Semileptonic B Decay} Modeling}

 As the simulation of $\BXulnu$ events is a hybrid composition of low-mass resonant and high-mass non-resonant states the relative contributions of the different states will impact the reconstruction efficiency, and shape of the $\BXulnu$ template.
-We evaluate the uncertainty by varying the assumed branching fractions of the resonant decays, $\Bbar \to (\pi, \rho, \omega, \eta, \eta^\prime) \ell \nub$ by one standard deviation, for $\Bbar \to (\pi, \rho, \omega) \ell \nub$ decays we vary the form-factors along the eigen-directions of the covariance matrix of their respective BCL fits.
+We evaluate the uncertainty by varying the assumed branching fractions of the resonant decays, $\Bbar \to (\pi, \rho, \omega, \eta, \eta^\prime) \ell \nub$ by one standard deviation, for $\Bbar \to (\pi, \rho, \omega) \ell \nub$ decays we vary the form-factors along the eigen-directions of the covariance matrix of their respective parameters.
+We assign the quadratic mean of the differences between the two varied results and the nominal result as the uncertainty.

 For $\Bbar \to (\eta, \eta^\prime) \ell \nub$ decays we replace the nominal model with the alternate description of Ref.~\cite{Ball:2007hb} and assign the full difference as the uncertainty.
 For the non-resonant channels we vary $m_b^{\rm KN}$ and $a^{\rm KN}$ by their uncertainties in the eigen-directions of their covariance matrix, we investigate the impact of reweighting the DFN model to the model of Bosch, Lange, Neubert, and Paz (BLNP) \cite{Lange:2005yw} with $b$ quark mass in the shape-function scheme $m_b^{\textrm{SF}} = 4.61 \gev$ and $\mu_\pi^{2\, \textrm{SF}} = 0.2 \gevv$ and consider the full difference to the nominal result as the uncertainty.
 We vary the assumed $\BXulnu$ yield by $\pm 1 \sigma$.
 For each variation investigated the hybrid weights are recalculated following Eq. \ref{eq:hybrid}.

 The cross-feed fraction of $\BXulnu$ events into the $\BXulnu$ depleted sample depends on the production rate of $K^+$ and $\KS$ in the fragmentation of the $X_u$ system.
 We vary the relative weight of simulated $\BXulnu$ events generated with kaon pairs by $\pm 25\%$.